karengut97/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview
-The purpose of this analysis is to determine if there is any bias toward favorable reviews on **SPORTS** from Vine members (paid reviewwers) in the sports dataset.
+The purpose of this analysis is to determine if there is any bias toward favorable reviews on  from Vine members (paid reviewwers) in the **SPORTS** dataset.
 This analysis is for SellBy stakeholders.

 ## Results
 o	How many Vine reviews and non-Vine reviews were there?